clj-commons/clooj/README.md

 ### more work needed
 clooj is a work in progress.
 Your suggestions, criticisms and code contributions are appreciated.

+### known issues
+The "New" and "Open" menus don't work at present.
+Creating a new clojure project or an additional source file needs to be done from the command line.

 -- Arthur Edelstein